-Although the Central California Coast city of San Luis Obispo hasn't had a specific gay bar for some time, this attractive city of about 45,000 (with about 270,000 in the entire county) that's home to Cal Poly State University, a bustling downtown, and a burgeoning wine country does have a good-size LGBT population, and you will find the crowd at many bars and cafes here quite diverse and mixed.
+Although the Central California Coast city of San Luis Obispo hasn't had a specific gay bar for some time, this attractive city of about 45,000 (with about 270,000 in the entire county) that's home to Cal Poly State University, a bustling downtown, and a burgeoning wine country does have a good-size LGBT population.
+You will find the crowd at many bars and cafes here is quite diverse and mixed.
 This is especially the case during the week San Luis Obispo Gay Pride, which is held in July.

 Here's a look, in alphabetical order, of some San Luis Obispo bars, restaurants, and cafes we're especially fond of.